LearnDVCS/Kraken-It-Open/README.md

   - under *General*, setup your common settings.
   - under *Authentication* for *GitHub*, generate a **SSH** key to use in the classroom.

+The following screenshots should aid you in doing this setup.

 ----

 ## Sign in with GitHub